justinhoward/cutoff/README.md

 end
 ```

-It has a built-in patch for Mysql2 to auto-insert checkpoints and timeout query
+It has built-in patches for Mysql2 and Net::HTTP to auto-insert checkpoints and
-hints.
+timeouts.

 ```ruby
 require 'cutoff/patch/mysql2'